OlivierSohn/hamazed/BACKLOG.md

 - make a package for Delta rendering:
   - create repo, test locally using https://stackoverflow.com/questions/32849269/how-to-install-use-a-local-version-of-package-using-stack
   - CI: https://github.com/hvr/multi-ghc-travis

+- try ideas of https://stackoverflow.com/a/3641854 to put IO Buffers or RenderingFunctions in a Monad.

 - make tests to see the effect of buffer size on screen tearing :
   - alternate '|' with '-'